PandaSekh/domestika-downloader-V3/CONTRIBUTING.md

    - Use a descriptive title
    - Fill out the PR template completely
    - Link any related issues
-   - Ensure the PR includes a changeset

 3. **PR Requirements:**
    - ✅ All CI checks must pass
-   - ✅ Changeset file must be included
    - ✅ Code must be formatted and linted
    - ✅ Commit messages must follow conventional commits
    - ✅ PR description must be complete